Turbul3nce/CTF_Challenges/README.md

 ## Overview

 Welcome to my solved CTFs!
-This collection includes notes, artifacts, and exploits that I've used to tackle challenges on platforms like HackTheBox and other CTFs.
+This collection includes notes and exploits that I've used to tackle challenges on platforms like HackTheBox and other CTFs.
 Feel free to leave a star if you found a writeup helpful.
 Also, if a writeup doesn't specify the CTF platform, there is a good chance it's from HackTheBox.

 ## Challenges